MDC has worked over five decades to expand opportunity, reduce poverty, and address structural inequities so that everyone in the South can thrive.

 2003-present - Latino Pathways: A demonstration project designed to increase job entry, retention, and advancement for Latino immigrants in two major North Carolina labor markets: Greensboro and Charlotte.
 The project was a response to the State of the South data on the occupational challenges facing Latino immigrants.

-2003-present - Achieving the Dream: Community Colleges Count: The Lumina Foundation for Education asked MDC to become managing partner for the national initiative to help more community college students succeed, particularly students of color and low-income students who have traditionally faced significant barriers to success.
-MDC then incubated the organization, oversaw development of a business plan, helped it spin-off into an independent organization, and continues to provide support as a Founding Partner.
+2003-2018- Achieving the Dream: Community Colleges Count: The Lumina Foundation for Education asked MDC to become managing partner for the national initiative to help more community college students succeed, particularly students of color and low-income students who have traditionally faced significant barriers to success.
+MDC then incubated the organization, oversaw development of a business plan, helped it spin-off into an independent organization, and provided support as a Founding Partner and through the Working Students Success Network.

 2002 - State of the South: A follow-up to MDC's groundbreaking 1986 report, Shadows in the Sunbelt, which offered recommendations to spread economic progress into the region's shadows.

-2001- 2007 - Program for the Rural Carolinas: was a five-year development project in North Carolina and South Carolina, funded by The Duke Endowment.
+2001- 2007 - Program for the Rural Carolinas: A five-year development project in North Carolina and South Carolina, funded by The Duke Endowment.
 The program supported seven communities in large-scale collaborative projects to spur economic and community revitalization.
 It also supported 13 of The Endowment's eligible grantees in smaller-scale projects to promote economic opportunity in their communities.
-MDC provideed technical assistance, coaching, and skills and knowledge development opportunities for the grantees.
+MDC provided technical assistance, coaching, and skills and knowledge development opportunities for the grantees.

 2000 - Connecting People to Jobs: MDC and the Center for Community Change collaborated to move low-skilled Southerners into skills training and higher-wage employment.
 Charlottesville, VA; Charleston, WV; and Columbia, SC.
 Supported by the Mary Reynolds Babcock Foundation and the Annie E. Casey Foundation , the project had three sites: At each site, a grassroots organization, a community college, and employers collaborated to help disadvantaged adults get and keep decent jobs.
 In Columbia, the program focuses on occupational advancement for Latino workers.